-The Project plans to acquit more than 100% of its MNES offset requirements through direct land-based offsets.
-The property, property, the property (Figure 2) (Figure 2) has been identified as a suitable property to offset the residual impacts to MNES species habitat for koala, greater glider and south-eastern glossy black cockatoo (Table 1).
+The Project plans to acquit more than 100% of its MNES offset requirements through direct land-based offsets. (the Property) (Figure 2) has been identified as a suitable property to offset the residual impacts to MNES species habitat for koala, greater glider and south-eastern glossy black cockatoo (Table 1).
 This direct offset area (Offset Area) has been determined to be suitable in accordance with the EPBC Act and utilising the Offsets Assessment Guide (OAG) published by DCCEEW.